devrabiul/laravel-seo-manager/README.md

 @include('seo::meta')
 ```

-This will automatically use the values set in the `meta.php` config file.
+This will automatically use the values set in the `laravel-seo-manager.php` config file.
 However, you can override specific values by passing them as arguments:

 ```php
 @include('seo::meta', [